 Virtual Reality nonfiction is an emergent and rapidly evolving new medium for filmmaking that draws from - and builds upon - traditional forms of non-fiction, interactive media, gaming and immersive theatre.
-The VR Mediography project is compiling a detailed history of this new form of interactive experience, examining where it has come from, how it is developing and where it is heading.
+The objective of the VR Mediography project is to compile a comprehensive history of this new form of interactive experience; to examine where it has come from, how it is developing and where it is heading.

-As an emergent medium, VR nonfiction is attracting highly experimental works that sometimes do not fit neatly into what might be considered 'traditional' filmmaking.
+VR nonfiction is an emergent medium.
 Our search strategy is therefore deliberately broad, including organic search (english language), social media and the programmes of leading international film festivals.

 For inclusion, a title must:

 Our timeline charts the emergence of VR nonfiction content since the earliest known examples in 2012.
 The timeline shows when and where VR nonfiction titles where released, highlights important events, identifies award winning pieces and charts the increasing visibility of VR nonfiction content on the programmes of leading international film festivals.

 Based on 484 titles catalogued so far, this chart shows how production numbers for VR nonfiction content have changed since the earliest known examples in 2012: